Bam4d/bam4d.github.io/src/posts/markdown/k-dimensional-connect-n-p2.md

     <img src="./images/connect-4/60x70-4/deepq_vs_deepq_steps.png" />
 </div>

-As expected, the number of steps jumps dramatically as the network battles to win the game.
+As expected, the number of steps jumps dramatically as the model battles to win the game.
 After 2000 iterations, player 1 and player 2 are winning roughly the same amount of games.
 It would be interesting here to run this for a significantly longer amount of time to see if player 1 gains a significant advantage for starting.

 ### 10x10 grid, 5-in-a-row